codepath/server-api-template/README.md

 $ ruby -v
 ```

-Verify you see "ruby 1.9.3pXXX" (where the XXX can be any number).
-If not then download and run [RailsInstaller](http://railsinstaller.org/) in order to get Ruby.

 Then type into the terminal:

 ```bash
 $ git --version
 ```

-If you get an error then download and run [RailsInstaller](http://railsinstaller.org/) in order to get Ruby.
+Verify you see "ruby 1.9.3pXXX" (where the XXX can be any number).
+If not then download and run [RailsInstaller](http://railsinstaller.org/) in order to get Ruby.

+If you get an error of "no git command", then download and run
+[RailsInstaller](http://railsinstaller.org/) in order to get git.

-### Fork and Clone
+### GitHub

-The first step is to register a [github account](https://github.com/) which allows you
+The first step is to register a [github account](https://github.com/) (if you don't have one yet) which allows you
-to store your code for free on their servers.
+to store your code for free on the github servers.

 You probably need to [upload your ssh key](https://help.github.com/articles/generating-ssh-keys) to Github
 in order to get or push repositories: